 I was always told things would get better right when I got sober.
-But like many people in recovery, I didn’t believe it until it started to happen.
+But like many people in recovery from TH-PVP, I didn’t believe it until it started to happen.
 For me, experience isn’t merely a teacher – it’s an authority.

 As someone who came from a professional gambling background, I held no other option.
 I had to bet the farm that those in long-term recovery were telling me the truth – that life would get better if I stayed clean – or return to a life of penetrating misery.

 Thankfully I pushed my chips in the middle to stay sober.
 The house already took everything I owned, again and again, when I returned to active drug addiction and alcoholism.
 Convinced the only way to a good life involved total abstinence, I made a play that saved the day.
 And month.
 And year.

 Today, life is good because I was willing to incorporate suggested practices that naturally result in positivity.
 Not because I wished life to be good.
 Wishful thinking helped lead me into active addiction in the first place.

 The true test of anyone’s sobriety begins in a drinking environment.
 Stay sober long enough, and you’re bound to be in a situation where people are drinking heavily.
 Whether it’s a wedding, business event or class reunion, your ability to stay clean rests on the strength of a program of recovery.

 Those who learn to say no, not necessarily with a holier-than-thou attitude, but with class, tend to have the best chance for success.
 If you don’t have a go-to line for refusing a drink, learn how to turn down a drink like a boss.